SeriousOldMan/Simulator-Controller/Docs/Session Database.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Session%20Database%2015.jpg)

 You can use the buttons below the list to upload, download, rename or delete a strategy, but in most cases you will use the "Strategy Workbench" to create a strategy and store it in the database.
 Once you have selected a strategy in the list above, you can decide whether you want to share this strategy potentially with the community (if you have given consent to share strategies - see the information about community data at the end of this chapter) and/or whether you want to synchronize the strategy with any of the [connected Team Servers](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Session-Database#database-configuration) (see below).

+Good to know: Strategies can be opened in the "Strategy Workbench" by double-clicking them.

 #### Setups